 Sandy Marshall is a producer, writer, and science communicator with expertise in digital media, entertainment, business development, and improvisation.

-Science Communication: Sandy works at NASA’s Jet Propulsion Laboratory (JPL), where he serves as Public Engagement Lead for NASA’s Deep Space Network and missions to explore our solar system.
-Prior to JPL, he co-created the acclaimed REACH: A Space Podcast for Kids.
+Science Communication: Sandy serves as Strategic Communications Lead at NASA’s Jet Propulsion Laboratory (JPL) for NASA’s Deep Space Network and missions to explore our solar system.
+Prior to JPL, he co-created, wrote, and executive produced the acclaimed REACH: A Space Podcast for Kids.

 Television, Film, & Comedy: On-camera credits include Ron Howard’s The Dilemma, Odd Squad (PBS), and Still Hungry on Comedy Central.
-Sandy served as a Director & Faculty Member at The Second City, wrote for Cards Against Humanity, is an active member of the Screen Actor’s Guild, and co-founded the acclaimed comedy ensemble Schadenfreude.
+Sandy served as a Director & Faculty Member at The Second City, wrote for Cards Against Humanity, is a Screen Actor’s Guild member, and co-founded the comedy ensemble Schadenfreude.

 Business Development & Consulting: Sandy served as Vice President at Second City Works, the B2B arm of the legendary comedy theater.
 As a strategy and storytelling consultant, he’s helped dozens of Fortune 500 companies engage their workforces and lead through change — with clients including Morgan Stanley, GE, AbbVie, RBC, PwC, and Verizon.